ms-jayanth/Retail_Sales-Analysis-and-Prediction/README.md

 - UnitPrice: Unit price.
 Numeric.
 Product price per unit in sterling (Â£).
 - CustomerID: Customer number.
 Nominal.
 A 5-digit integral number uniquely assigned to each customer.
 - Country: Country name.
 Nominal.
 The name of the country where a customer resides.
+- gender: Gender of the customer.
+- age: age of the customer.

+## Objective:

+1. Obtaining metrics for the retail sales data.
+2. Performing market basket analysis on the given data.
+3. Customer segmentation on retail data.
+4. Detailed sales prediction using time series of given data.